TeamPiped/reqwest4j/README.md

 # reqwest4j
-WIP Java bindings to Reqwest with jni-rs for use in Piped's backend!
+Java bindings to Reqwest with jni-rs for use in Piped's backend!